 My friends squealed and said, yes, come!
 That night, as we all were eating and drinking, Jake and I talked the entire time.
 Nonetheless, that night we exchanged numbers, went home, and I told myself I would never hear from him again, and I probably wouldn’t stop at my friend’s place until he left, which was in a week.

 The next day, Jake texted me and wanted to hang out.
 I was shocked and agreed.
-That night after working my shift at the Pharmacy, I waited for his text to say when and where we go for dinner.
+After working my shift at the Pharmacy, I waited for his text to say when and where we go for dinner.
 I waited close to three hours, and it was already going on 10 PM.
 I figured I was stood up, so I made myself dinner, opened a bottle of wine, and put on a movie.
-He called thirty minutes later asking if I was ready to hang out.
-I laughed, said I was busy and hung up the phone.
+He called thirty minutes later, asking if I was ready to hang out.
+I laughed, said I was busy, and hung up the phone.

-What we both didn’t know was, what our relationship would be like during his residency; and it was far from any love story.
+We both didn’t know what our relationship would be like during his residency, and it was far from any love story.

 Together, Jake and I shared our views of what our relationship was/is like during the three phases of his medical training, aka, life as we know it… To learn more, start here.